-- Living and Studying in China
+Living and Studying in China

-In this course, students develop a sociocultural context as well as a working knowledge of Chinese (Mandarin) by focusing on pronunciation, idiomatic expressions, grammatical structures, and written characters.
-Students learn simplified Chinese characters but are introduced to elements of traditional characters and radicals as a means of familiarizing them with the roots and history of the written language.
-The main text used is Easy Steps to Chinese 1: Simplified Characters Version, which is accompanied by a character practice and skills workbook.
-Students learn how to read and write approximately 150 Chinese characters.
-Interactive websites, dedicated Chinese character software, and more traditional audio-visual tools are used in this course.
+  In this course, students develop a sociocultural context as well as a

+  working knowledge of Chinese (Mandarin) by focusing on pronunciation,

+  idiomatic expressions, grammatical structures, and written characters.

+  Students learn simplified Chinese characters but are introduced to

+  elements of traditional characters and radicals as a means of

+  familiarizing them with the roots and history of the written language.

+  The main text used is Easy Steps to Chinese 1: Simplified Characters

+  Version, which is accompanied by a character practice and skills

+  workbook.
+Students learn how to read and write approximately 150 Chinese

+  characters.
+Interactive websites, dedicated Chinese character software,

+  and more traditional audio-visual tools are used in this course.

   Elements of Chinese culture are also integrated into the curriculum.

   Students in Chinese II build on the foundation of first-year Chinese.

-Oral presentations, dramatizations, and expository writing exercises are used more frequently to help students become more competent communicators.
-In this course, the main text used is Easy Steps to Chinese 2: Simplified Characters Version.
-Various interactive websites are used to reinforce classwork, enhance students’ mastery of pronunciation, and elevate their aural comprehension skills.
-By the end of the year, students will have developed a vocabulary of approximately 500 characters.
+  Oral presentations, dramatizations, and expository writing exercises are

+  used more frequently to help students become more competent

+  communicators.
+In this course, the main text used is Easy Steps to

+  Chinese 2: Simplified Characters Version.
+Various interactive websites

+  are used to reinforce classwork, enhance students’ mastery of

+  pronunciation, and elevate their aural comprehension skills.
+By the end

+  of the year, students will have developed a vocabulary of approximately

+  500 characters.
 Prerequisite: Chinese I or equivalent.

-In this course, students continue to expand their vocabulary and grammatical repertoire using Easy Steps to Chinese 3: Simplified Characters Version as the primary text.
-Students learn how to use online and print dictionaries when navigating more advanced translations, which will enhance their understanding of character combinations, radicals, and stroke order.
-Interactive websites are used to reinforce classwork and strengthen oral and aural skills outside of class.
-Oral presentations, dramatizations, and writing exercises help students become stronger communicators in Chinese.
-As always, elements of Chinese culture are integrated into the curriculum.
-By the end of the year, students will have developed a vocabulary of approximately 850 characters.
+  In this course, students continue to expand their vocabulary and

+  grammatical repertoire using Easy Steps to Chinese 3: Simplified

+  Characters Version as the primary text.
+Students learn how to use online

+  and print dictionaries when navigating more advanced translations, which

+  will enhance their understanding of character combinations, radicals,

+  and stroke order.
+Interactive websites are used to reinforce classwork

+  and strengthen oral and aural skills outside of class.
+Oral

+  presentations, dramatizations, and writing exercises help students

+  become stronger communicators.
+As always, elements of Chinese culture

+  are integrated into the curriculum.
+By the end of the year, students

+  will have developed a vocabulary of approximately 850 characters.

   Prerequisite: Chinese II or equivalent.